devang1994/high_dimensional_bayes/BLR/logs/Diagnostics.md

 f(x) = sin(7x) +cos(17x)

-Trained with 50 data points

-Figure below simply observes the performance of the NN on the data
+Trained with 50 data points .Figure below simply observes the performance of the NN on the data

 ![fig](figure_1.png)